 If you are VIO looking to promote a volunteer role you will likely have a local platform you can use and your own social media, but where else do you choose?
 Other platforms mean more work in uploading the information in each provider’s specific way.
 Most VIOs just don’t have this time or resource.

-All these factors together means that connecting a person who wants to volunteer with an organisation who needs a volunteer is so much harder than it ever used to be.
+Wrapping this up All these factors together means that connecting a person who wants to volunteer with an organisation who needs a volunteer is so much harder than it ever used to be.
 Promoting volunteering opportunities now means to compete with global brands with a budget of millions plus dealing with an over complicated web of mostly unjoined up volunteer brokerage platforms.

 Have you heard of the Volunteering Multiplier Principle?